kirkhofer/data-ai/aoai/README.md

-# Updates Comping
-Revamp to add more content and fix stuff that is just now plain broken
+# What is Azure OpenAI
+Azure hosts the OpenAI models.
+If you use OpenAI directly, you get one endpoint that routes you all around the world.
+Care about Data Sovereignty or high levels of security?
+Then you might/will need Azure OpenAI

+Azure OpenAI design to use a lot of TPM:
+1. Create and deploy AOAI resources in multiple Regions
+    - Think Geography here.
+Setup based on US, EU, APAC, etc.
+    - What agreements do you have with your customers that limit where data can traverse?
+Can it go outside of certain countries?
+    - Models have quota limits by Region so make sure to multiply your usage
+2. Use API Management to create a type of Load Balancer
+    - Setup and configure one per Geography
+    - Use [this](apim.md) guide to help configure

 # Getting Started with Azure OpenAI
 1. Request to get Azure OpenAI enabled on your subscription
     - [Request Access Link](https://aka.ms/oai/access)
     - You will need your subscription id(s)
 1. Create an `Azure OpenAI` resource in your subscription
-    > NOTE: Certain models are only available in certain regions/locations [💡Model Availability](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#model-summary-table-and-region-availability)
+    > NOTE: Certain models are only available in certain regions/locations [💡Model Availability](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#standard-deployment-model-availability)
 1. Start to use the Azure OpenAI Studio [here](https://oai.azure.com/)
 1. Play around
     - Get started with Completion or Chat (most popular) options